anonylouis/42Project---Philosophers/README.md

 My algorithm is different depending on the number of philosophers :
 - If the number of philosophers is even, the solution is quite easy.
 The even-ranked philosophers will start eating.
 When they're done, they will drop their forks and the odd-ranked philosophers will start eating as well.
 The even-ranked philosophers will sleep and then wait for the odd-ranked philosphers etc..
-They are all just waiting the forks being avalaibale alternnately.
+They all wait for the forks to become available in turn.
 ![philo_even](https://github.com/anonylouis/42Project---Philosophers/blob/main/philo_even.png)
 - If the number of philosophers is odd, the solution is much more complicated.
 But to make it simple we can notice that if the simulation starts well I will just have to force each philosopher to think *Teat milliseconds* each time he eats+sleeps (n-1)/2 times.
 To get the simulation off to a good start, all you have to do is desynchronize the philosophers.
 For example, with n=5 philosophers, (n-1)/2 = 2 : I will force them to think each time they eat+sleep 2 times.